Is New Caledonia Safe to Visit? 9 Safety Tips for Travelers

 For the latest travel warnings and alerts around the world, read about lockdowns and border restrictions.

-Is New Caledonia safe?
-Our travel safety expert answers all your questions, from Good Samaritan laws to crime and scams, safe tap water and local laws, these are the things you need to know before you go to New Caledonia.
+How safe is New Caledonia in 2024?
+Our travel safety expert answers all your questions, from social unrest to crime, health hazards, and local laws.
+Here's what you need to know before you go.

 Two travelers on a boat just off Amédée Island, New Caledonia Photo © Getty Images/John Seaton Callahan

-Violent crime directed to tourists is just about unheard of, even petty crime is minimal.
-But that doesn't mean you should tempt fate by leaving an expensive camera in full view on the beach or on the front seat of your rental car.
+Under normal circumstances, serious crime in New Caledonia is rare, and violent crime directed to tourists is just about unheard of.
+But petty crime and theft does occur.
+Don’t tempt fate by leaving an expensive camera in full view on the beach or on the front seat of your rental car.
 Always, everywhere, take care of your valuables.

-You're required to carry identification at all times.
-Leave the passport locked up and take a photocopy or your home driver's license – you will not get detained if you are not carrying ID, but have it on you at all times to avoid trouble.
+You're required to carry photo identification at all times.
+Leave the passport locked up and take a photocopy or your home driver's license – you will not get detained if you are not carrying ID but it's best to have it on you at all times to avoid trouble.

 Possession of even small amounts of illegal drugs is a serious crime, and punishments result in fines or going to jail.